zeuslawyer/microservices-architecture-course/README.md

 1. Create a Kube Deployment (which creates a set of pods that runs the auth service.)
 2. create an `infra/k8s` path inside the project `root folder` and inside there create the config file `auth-depl.yaml`
 3. In the project `root folder` create the `skaffold.yaml` configuration file to use Skaffold devtools.
 Point it to the necessary deployments that skaffold must monitor and manage.
 4. run `skaffold dev` from the project `root folder` and check terminal outputs.
+Skaffold will monitor the synced files for changes and push them directly into the pod.
+Unsynced file changes will cause the image to rebuild.
 5. Consider the two ways to allow an outside network request (from browser) to get inside the Kube pod and hit the service.
 The two ways to do this are using a Kube NodePort service object or a service like the `ingress-nginx`.
 If the `ingress-nginx` instance is still running in docker, then create a new `ingress-nginx-srv.yaml` file
 6. In this file if you're changing the host, then update `/etc/hosts` on the machine to enable redirects to that host domain that you've chosen.
 7. Upon navigation there will be a security error in chrome because `ingress-nginx` expects https by default.
 Get around this by typing anywhere in browser `thisisunsafe`